 One brief exercise could be your ticket to more defined arms, sculpted shoulders, and a leaner looking waist.

-If you read our leg press article from a few weeks ago, you’ll recall that the leg press is the one-stop shop for just about all lower body muscles.
+If you’ve read our leg press article, you’ll recall that the leg press is the one-stop shop for just about all lower body muscles.

 When it comes to the upper body, the Lat Pulldown is the one-stop shop.